UFC 85: Background

 The card was plagued by a number of injuries sustained by scheduled fighters, forcing the UFC to rework the card several times.
 Originally, the main event was to be between light heavyweights Chuck Liddell and Mauricio Rua; however, Rua required surgery on an injured knee and could not compete.
 Rashad Evans then replaced Rua in the main event with Liddell, but Liddell was forced to withdraw from the card due to a hamstring injury.
 The UFC then named James Irvin as Liddell's replacement to fight Evans, but Irvin sustained a foot injury that forced him to pull out.
 Evans was then removed from the card as well.

 The main event was ultimately changed to Matt Hughes against Thiago Alves.
 Hughes took the fight on short notice as a favor to the UFC and Alves came in four pounds overweight.

 In other changes, a Jonathan Goulet and Paul Kelly match was cancelled when Goulet dropped out citing a lack of training time, followed by Kelly withdrawing before his opponent could be named because of an injury sustained in practice.

 Due to legal problems which resulted in a lack of time to prepare for his fight with Michael Bisping, Chris Leben was forced to withdraw from the card and the UFC announced Jason Day would face Bisping.

 Ryo Chonan was replaced by Kevin Burns, and Neil Wain was replaced by Eddie Sanchez.

 Results

 Bonus awards

-At the end of this event, the UFC awarded $50,000 to each of the fighters who received one of these three awards.
+The following fighters received $50,000 bonuses.